Table of Contents

 Elder Law Attorneys

 Elder law attorneys are very knowledgeable about the Medicaid eligibility laws in the specific states in which they are licensed to practice law.
 Attorneys are also empowered to establish any necessary trusts on behalf of their clients.
 (Trusts may be used to restructure one’s assets in order to meet Medicaid’s financial eligibility requirements).
 This makes attorneys a complete solution for Medicaid planning.
 As their clients pay them directly, typically on an hourly basis, one can be confident that the attorney is advising them in their best interest.
 On the downside, hiring an attorney is, far and away, the most expensive Medicaid planning option.
-Hourly fees are often several hundred dollars, and the cost of an engagement might range from $2,500 on the low end to as high as $10,000, if significant asset protection work is involved.
+Depending on state, fees can range from $300 – $600 per hour.
+The cost of an engagement might range from $3,000 on the low end to as high as $10,000.

-Public Benefits Counselors / Case Managers work for state agencies at Area Agencies on Aging (AAAs) or Aging and Disability Resource Centers (ADRCs).
+Public Benefits Counselors / Case Managers work for state agencies at Area Agencies on Aging (AAAs), Aging and Disability Resource Centers (ADRCs) or Medicaid offices.
 They have a good understanding of Medicaid eligibility, as well as the alternatives to Medicaid.
 Also, on the positive side, they do not charge for their services.
 However, like many public employees, they are often quite busy and cannot provide the same level of service as a professional in the private sector who is being paid directly.
 Most importantly, private sector advisors can advise individuals on what to do in order to qualify for Medicaid when they are over the income or asset limits.
 On the other hand, public sector individuals simply provide assistance with the application process.
 They do not help persons who exceed the Medicaid financial limits to restructure their income and assets appropriately to qualify.
+Therefore, these individuals should only be used when candidates are certain they meet their state’s Medicaid eligibility requirements.

 Insurance agents’ primary goal is to sell insurance products.
 The purchase of certain insurances can help lower one’s assets so that they meet Medicaid’s asset limit.
+These are primarily “final expense” insurance policies or burial insurance.
 In this context, some agents offer free Medicaid planning assistance.
 However, while useful, it is important to remember that assisting the family is not their primary goal.
 This is not to say that these individuals cannot provide valuable advice, just that the family should be aware of the potential for a conflict of interests.
 One might achieve their desired results by working with an insurance agent and a public benefits counselor.

 It is certainly possible to undertake Medicaid planning oneself without professional guidance.
 There are many books, websites, and software programs that can help.
 There are also online legal and financial experts who will answer questions on a one-off basis.
 While certainly an inexpensive option, one must be organized, patient, analytic, and have a fair amount of time to research the matter.
 The obvious risk is if one makes an error, they will be denied Medicaid.